bitovi/bitops/docs/development/local-plugin-creation.md

     -rw-r--r--    1 root     root            31 May 15 18:36 bitops.config.yaml
     Running the plugin CLI: (SKIPPED)
     Options:
-    AZURE_FOO: baz
+    AZURE_FOO: foo_value
     BitOps has finished!
     ```

 ## 4. Handling the Plugin Install Script

-If your new plugin needs to run some install scripts (e.g. to install a CLI tool, for example), you'll need to build your own version of BitOps locally.
+If your new plugin needs to run some install scripts (e.g. to install a CLI tool), you'll need to build your own version of BitOps locally.

 > **Note:** For more information on how to do this, see [plugins](../plugins.md).